PagoPlus/numscriptex/README.md

 [![Hex Version](https://img.shields.io/hexpm/v/numscriptex.svg)](https://hex.pm/packages/numscriptex)
 [![Hex Docs](https://img.shields.io/badge/hex-docs-lightgreen.svg)](https://hexdocs.pm/numscriptex/)

-NumscriptEx is a library that allows its users to check and run Numscripts in Elixir.
-If this is your first time hearing about
-Numscripts, here is a quick explanation:
+NumscriptEx is a library that allows its users to run Numscripts in Elixir.
+If this is your first time hearing about Numscripts, here is a quick explanation:

 [Numscript](https://docs.formance.com/numscript/) is a DSL made by [Formance](https://www.formance.com/)